ibexa/documentation-developer/docs/updating/4_update_3.2.md

 3\.
 [Update the app](../updating/3_update_app.md)

-## Database update script
+## Run the database update script

 !!! dxp "Ibexa DXP or Ibexa Commerce"

-    If you are using Ibexa DXP or Ibexa Commerce, apply the following database update script:
+    If you are using Ibexa DXP or Ibexa Commerce, apply one of the following database update scripts:

+    - for MySQL:

     `mysql -u <username> -p <password> <database_name> < upgrade/db/mysql/dbupdate-7.2.0-to-7.3.0.sql`

-    or for PostgreSQL:
+    - for PostgreSQL:

     `psql <database_name> < upgrade/db/postgresql/ezplatform-3.1.0-to-3.2.0.sql`

-## Continue update procedure
+## Continue with the update procedure

 At this point you can continue with the standard update procedure: